joergschultzelutter/arrl-extra-class-notes/README.md

 Answer: D

 The Smith Chart is a tool for representing complex impedances in polar coordinates.
 It is used for designing feedlines, filters, antennas etc.

+## E4 C03

+What is the term for the suppression in an FM receiver of one signal by another stronger signal on the same frequency?

+- A. Capture effect
+- B. Desensitization
+- C. Cross-modulation interference
+- D. Frequency discrimination

+Answer: A

+Capture effect is an FM phenomenon in which given two signals at or near the same frequency, a receiver will demodulate only the stronger of the two.
+The weaker signal is effectively suppressed.

+Desensitization occurs when a transmitter in close proximity and frequency to a receiver, without adequate isolation, causes interference and makes reception of weaker signals difficult.

+Memory tip: strong warriors capture weaker ones.